 Current Research and Teaching

-Dr. Vollhardt’s research focuses on the psychological impact of group-based victimization on people’s social identity and on relations with members of other groups.
+Dr. Vollhardt’s research focuses on the psychological impact of collective victimization on political attitudes and relations with members of other groups.
 She is interested in the underlying social psychological processes and conditions that give rise to constructive, rather than destructive outcomes of the experience of victimization.
-Her current research is concerned with inclusive and exclusive victim consciousness, acknowledgment, and other ways in which inclusive victim consciousness can be facilitated.
-Another area of research examines various aspects of the psychology of genocide.
-Dr. Vollhardt conducts research among ethnic, religious and national (minority) groups in the U.S., Europe, India, and East Africa.
-She also collaborates with the NGO Radio La Benevolencija in the Democratic Republic of the Congo.
-In October 2010, she organized a conference on the Psychology of Genocide and its Aftermath at Clark University.
+Another area of research examines various aspects of the psychology of genocide and its aftermath.
+Her current research projects include inclusive and exclusive victim consciousness, the psychological consequences of acknowledgment (versus denial) of collective victimization, resistance during the Holocaust, and media-based reconciliation interventions in East Africa.
+Ms. Vollhardt conducts this research using multiple methods (e.g., experiments, surveys, content analysis, archival research, interviews, focus groups) and working with various ethnic, religious and national (minority) groups in the U.S., Europe, India, and East Africa.
+She serves on the governing council of the International Society of Political Psychology and as founding co-editor of the Journal of Social and Political Psychology.

-Dr. Vollhardt is currently teaching courses on experimental research methods and on the social psychology of intergroup relations and ethnic conflict.
+Dr. Vollhardt is currently teaching courses on experimental research methods, social psychology, and on the social psychology of intergroup relations and ethnic conflict.

 (Please contact email@example.com for reprint inquiries)

-Bilali, R., & Vollhardt, J.R. (in press).
+Bilali, R., & Vollhardt, J.R.
+(2013).
 Priming effects of a reconciliation radio drama on historical perspective taking in the aftermath of mass violence in Rwanda.
-Journal of Experimental Social Psychology.
+Journal of Experimental Social Psychology, 49, 144-151.

 Vollhardt, J.R.
 (2012).
 Interpreting rights and duties after mass violence.
 Culture and Psychology, 18, 133-145.